-- 32.7.1 A special advocate can be appointed under rule 9(7).
-They must be an independent solicitor or advocate. - 32.7.2 Where the appointment of a special advocate is necessary, the Board has a list of those eligible and available to undertake the role. - 32.7.3 The fee for the appointment of a special advocate will be met by the Board. - 32.7.4 Once a special advocate is appointed, there will be a demarcation between the "open" and "closed" stages of the hearing.
-The hearing will comprise of two parts: - a) an open session, during which the offender's legal representative may make representations on their behalf and cross examine any witnesses called before the Board on the condition that any questions asked, and any answers provided, are not in breach of Rule 9; and - b) a closed session, during which submissions can be made regarding the Rule9 information in the absence of the offender and their legal representative butin the presence of the special advocate. - 32.7.5 The special advocate will be permitted to attend all parts of the hearing (open and closed session) and will see all of the material including the damaging information not disclosed to the offender or their legal representative in terms of Rule 9.
+- A3.7.1 A special advocate can be appointed under rule 9(7).
+They must be an independent solicitor or advocate. - A3.7.2 Where the appointment of a special advocate is necessary, the Board has a list of those eligible and available to undertake the role. - A3.7.3 The fee for the appointment of a special advocate will be met by the Board. - A3.7.4 Once a special advocate is appointed, there will be a demarcation between the "open" and "closed" stages of the hearing.
+The hearing will comprise of two parts: - a) an open session, during which the offender's legal representative may make representations on their behalf and cross examine any witnesses called before the Board on the condition that any questions asked, and any answers provided, are not in breach of Rule 9; and - b) a closed session, during which submissions can be made regarding the Rule 9 information in the absence of the offender and their legal representative but in the presence of the special advocate. - A3.7.5 The special advocate will be permitted to attend all parts of the hearing (open and closed session) and will see all of the material including the damaging information not disclosed to the offender or their legal representative in terms of Rule 9.
 The special advocate will not be involved in the prior procedure but will become involved after a decision is taken that the damaging information is such that weight should be applied to it and fairness requires a special advocate They will be provided with minutes of the prior hearings, including those which took place outwith the presence of the offender and/or their legal representative.
 The primary role of the special advocate is to independently assess and make submissions on review of the damaging information and challenge the justification for withholding of the information.
-Part of the function of a special advocate is to ensure that the damaging information is subject to independent scrutiny and adversarial challenge - including making submissions (in closed session) on whether or not the Rule 9 information should in fact be disclosed to the offender and their legal representative.